PrestaShop/docs/src/content/1.7/modules/creation/adding-configuration-page.md

   'another fieldset' => ...
 );
 ```

-textLang is the multilang version of text field.
+For multilang configuration fields you can use `Lang` version i.e. `textLang` is the multilang version of `text` field.

 ### Radio button example